ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 ##Keynote by Paul Bakaus
 *Nov 1, 9:00 - 9:45*

-CEO of Zynga Germany, creator of jQuery UI, creator of Avis Engine; heads html5 initiatives in Zynga.
+CEO of Zynga Germany, creator of jQuery UI, creator of Aves Engine; heads html5 initiatives in Zynga.

 Zynga is the world's leading social develop; 232M monthly active users.
 Played in over 166 countries in 17 languages.

+Paul started because there were no html5 game engines; nothing suited his needs, so he went out to create an engine.